-Are you a young person interested in the trades but not sure which one?
-Our Victorian Certificate of Applied Learning (VCAL) Ticket to a Trade is six month program that will give you the opportunity to find out what trade you might like to undertake in the future.
+Do you want to learn a trade, but you don’t know which one?
+The Victorian Certificate of Applied Learning (VCAL) Ticket to a Trade is a six month course that will give you the opportunity to try a trade.

 Guidance for your career